Thursday (band): A City by the Light Divided and Envy split release (2006–2008)

 In fall 2005, five Thursday demo songs were stolen from the iPod of the tour manager for My American Heart, a band Rickly had recently collaborated with for their song "We Are the Fabrication".
 The band issued a statement on their official website stating that they were disappointed the unfinished products leaked, but that they were glad that people take that much interest in their music.
 The band confirmed the title of one demo, "At This Velocity" and promised it would make their upcoming album.
 Three other songs ("The Other Side of the Crash/Over and Out (Of Control)", "Telegraph Avenue Kiss", and "Autumn Leaves Revisited") would also make the album, while the remaining demo would later become the song "Last Call" on their fifth studio album, Common Existence.
 Thursday had originally toyed with the idea of a double album to follow up War All the Time but the idea was scrapped, reporting on their website that they believed "not even The Beatles could properly fill two discs with enough worthy material".

 Thursday released their fourth album and second major label release, A City by the Light Divided, on May 2, 2006, on Island Records in the US and Hassle Records in the United Kingdom.
 The album was produced by Dave Fridmann, becoming Thursday's first full-length album not produced by Sal Villanueva.
 The title was created by Geoff Rickly by combining two lines from the poem Sunstone by Octavio Paz.
 The album was available for preview on the band's MySpace page on April 18, 2006, two weeks before it was officially released.
 A City by the Light Divided was generally received well by critics, spawning two singles: "Counting 5-4-3-2-1" and "At This Velocity", though the latter received considerably less attention.
 The band left Island Records in early 2007.
+In the following months, numerous record labels, including Ferret Music, Atlantic Records, and Fueled by Ramen, expressed interest in signing Thursday.